Rate Limiting: Token Bucket, Sliding Window, and Distributed Systems

 return {'data': 'result'}

-Clients should read these headers and back off accordingly.
-Implement exponential backoff with jitter to avoid thundering herd problems.
+Clients should read these headers and back off.
+Use exponential backoff with jitter to avoid thundering herd problems.

 Distributed Rate Limiting

-In a single-server environment, the algorithms above work fine.
-But modern applications run across multiple servers.
-A client could hit different servers with separate counters, bypassing the rate limit entirely.
+In a single-server setup, these algorithms work fine.
+Modern applications run across multiple servers though.
+A client could hit different servers with separate counters and bypass the rate limit entirely.

 Distributed rate limiting uses a shared store to coordinate limits across instances.